Crystallography, Group Cohomology, and Lieb-Schultz-Mattis Constraints: Mod-2 Cohomology of 3D space groups

 The resolution $R^G_*$ may be finitely or infinitely generated, depending on whether each $R^G_k$ is finitely or infinitely generated as a $\mathbb{Z}G$-module.
 For an infinite-order crystallographic group $G$, GAP always produces a finitely generated resolution, which is easy to work with but quite abstract.
 In contrast, the familiar bar resolution provides clearer meanings but is infinitely generated, making it more challenging to use.
 These two resolutions serve as the foundation for the two independent calculations presented in Secs.~\ref{method1} and \ref{method2}.

-In Sec.~\ref{method1}, we outline the standard procedures implemented in GAP for computing group cohomology and highlight the algorithm that we develop in order to obtain the ring structure for crystallographic groups.
+In Sec.~\ref{method1}, we outline the standard procedures implemented in GAP for computing resolutions for space groups $G$ and highlight the algorithm that we develop to calculate contracting homotopy.
 Then, in Sec.~\ref{method2}, we explain how the familiar bar resolution method can be applied to obtain the standard cocycle functions for crystallographic groups.
 The key to this calculation is a conjecture on the restriction of cohomology to a finite lattice space group that, if holds, allows to convert the computation of cocycle functions from an infinite problem to a finite problem.
 Finally, in Sec.~\ref{connect_method1_method2} we explain how to connect the outputs of the two methods using the contracting homotopy for the bar resolution.